How to successfully apply for a small business grant

 Psst: We also have a free Small Business Grant Bootcamp mini-course to help you get up to speed ASAP.
 Check it out here.

 First things first: what is a small business grant?

 Simply put, a small business grant is “free” money given to a business entity from a funding source, like the government, a private organization, or a charitable foundation.

 Small business grants go to businesses based on a range of factors.
 Many target minority-owned, women-owned, or veteran-owned companies.
 Others support social change, innovation, transformation, rural area businesses, or non-profit groups.
 There are also avenues open to small businesses seeking COVID relief.

-Challenge.Gov is a federally endorsed granting program designed to engage and support innovation through prizes awarded to businesses, students, innovators, and researchers across various demographics and disciplines.
+Challenge.gov is a federally endorsed granting program designed to engage and support innovation through prizes awarded to businesses, students, innovators, and researchers across various demographics and disciplines.
 Essentially, the program supports efforts to solve the major problems the government and American public face, so if your business offers a solution to them, you might find something interesting here.